STEL-Hosting/STEL-Hosting-Docs/docs/control-panel/schedules.md

 In this example, we will be creating an announcement 60 seconds before the backup is taken.

+Follow the previous example until creating the first task, which should be the one below.

 <center>![Schedule3](/img/schedule3.png)</center>

 In the menu, make sure the action is set to `Send command`.
 The payload is the command that the schedule sends.
 In this case, we want the schedule to send a message to the server that the server will be restarting in 60 seconds.
 In the payload section, enter `say Server restarting in 60 seconds...`.
 The time offset for this task is `0` since it should be called as soon as the schedule is run.